1. Are you accepting new patients?

 2. Do you have a female family doctor?

-Yes, Dr. Durgaa Rajendran has been a family physician with our team since September 2019.
-Our male physicians collaborate with Dr. Rajendran when needed.
+Yes, Dr. Durgaa Rajendran has been a family physician with our team since September 2019 and Dr. Alice Hobeika joined our team in January 2023.
+Our male physicians collaborate with Dr. Hobeika and Dr. Rajendran when needed.
 In addition, our team has an experienced female nurse.
-See our blog for more information on our team members!

 3. Where is the clinic located?